S.W. Brooks Visiting Fellowship

 Four key poetry collections have been published: Famished, Pindrop Press, 2019, Test, Orange, Pindrop Press, 2012, One Wanted Thing, Lagan Press, 2006 and When the Lights Go Up, Lagan Press, 2001.
 Cherry has also published one novel: Hold Still, Holland Park Press, London, 2013.
 In 2014-16 she held a Royal Literary Fund Fellowship; other awards include the Bundanon Artist’s Residency, Australia, 2010; followed by a residency at Chateau de Lavigny, Switzerland, 2008 and a Hawthorden Writing Fellowship, 2005.
 She received an Arts Council England Award and an Arts Council Northern Ireland Award to research and tour Famished in the UK and Ireland in 2019.

-Historic List of S.W Brooks Fellows
+Historic List of S.W.
+Brooks Fellows

-- 2024: Professor Kate Newey, Universityof Exeter
+- 2024: Professor Kate Newey, University of Exeter

 - 2023: Professor Jason Rudy, The University of Maryland

-- 2022: Professor Ann Vicery, Deakin University
+- 2022: Professor Ann Vickery, Deakin University

 - 2021: Professor Frances Babbage, University of Sheffield

-- 2020: Not awared in 2020
+- 2020: Not awarded in 2020

 - 2019: Cherry Smyth, University of Greenwich